aomlomics/protocols/README.md

 #### Run

-From the `code` directory, run the command `./pandoc.sh ../markdown/*.md`.
+From the `code` directory, run the command `./pandoc.sh path/to/markdown/*.md`, where "path/to/markdown" is a directory containing one or more Markdown protocols you want to convert.
 This script does the following for each Markdown file:

 * Create a file called `mustache.yaml` with all the YAML terms from the frontmatter.
 * Replace the YAML frontmatter with a single line `mustache: mustache.yaml` in the Markdown document `mustache.yaml`.
 Note: Only YAML terms in this separate YAML file will be readable.
 Other YAML frontmatter in the Markdown document is ignored by pandoc.